gdpp/js_projects_beginner/README.md

 [Live Demo]()

 After finished these projects.
-I'm going to continue with the projects from low intermediate to low advanced and later finish with high advanced level projects
+I'm going to continue from low intermediate to low advanced topics and projects in another repository for better organization and maintenance.
+Later conclude with high advanced level topics and projects

 Regards.